fromage-fraser/dd4-tools/README.md

 **NOTE:** These maps are far from perfect and have various layout issues.
 However, they are generally "good enough".
 Lots to improve here!

+Some areas are excluded from the map making process, including clan headquarters and "hidden" areas.
+"Hidden" areas are typically not able to be directly explored by players: they are usually just containers for special objects and mobs.

 ### Area Query

 Generates a specialised area entity database for use in an external query tool.